cloudmesh/useful-introduction_to_cloud-2015/docs/source/cloudmesh/setup/quickstart.rst

   $ sudo ./install system
   $ ./install requirements

-.. note:: on OSX you can ommit the sudo.
+.. note:: on OSX you can omit the sudo.

-To get access to IaaS cloud platforms, you need to create loaclly a new user that has access to various clouds.
+To get access to IaaS cloud platforms, you need to create locally a new user that has access to various clouds.
 This can be done with::

   $ ./install new